home / mcp / talk to figma mcp server

 get_instance_overrides

-Extract overrides from a selected component instance.
+Extract override properties from a selected component instance.

 set_instance_overrides